 Weighted Avg.
-Inflation_i = θ_1 Inflation{it} + θ_2 Inflation{it-1} + θ_3 Inflation{it-2} Monetary Freedom_i = 100 - α $\sqrt{Weighted}$ Avg.
-Inflation_i - PC penalty_i where θ_1 through θ_3 (thetas 1-3) represent three numbers that sum to 1 and are exponentially smaller in sequence (in this case, values of 0.665, 0.245, and 0.090, respectively); Inflation{it} is the absolute value of the annual inflation rate in country i during year t as measured by the Consumer Price Index; α represents a coefficient that stabilizes the variance of scores; and the price control (PC) penalty is an assigned value of 0-20 penalty points based on the extent of price controls.
+Inflationi = $\theta_1$ Inflationit + $\theta_2$ Inflationit-1 + $\theta_3$ Inflationit-2 Monetary Freedomi = 100 - $\alpha$ $\sqrt{Weighted}$ Avg.
+Inflationi - PC penaltyi where $\theta_1$ through $\theta_3$ (thetas 1-3) represent three numbers that sum to 1 and are exponentially smaller in sequence (in this case, values of 0.665, 0.245, and 0.090, respectively); Inflationit is the absolute value of the annual inflation rate in country i during year t as measured by the Consumer Price Index; $\alpha$ represents a coefficient that stabilizes the variance of scores; and the price control (PC) penalty is an assigned value of 0-20 penalty points based on the extent of price controls.

 The convex (square root) functional form was chosen to create separation among countries with low inflation rates.
 A concave functional form would essentially treat all hyperinflations as equally bad, whether they were 100 percent price increases annually or 100,000 percent, whereas the square root provides much more gradation.
-The α coefficient is set to equal 6.333, which converts a 10 percent inflation rate into a freedom score of 80.0 and a 2 percent inflation rate into a score of 91.0.
+The $\alpha$ coefficient is set to equal 6.333, which converts a 10 percent inflation rate into a freedom score of 80.0 and a 2 percent inflation rate into a score of 91.0.

 Sources.
-Unless otherwise noted, the Index relies on the following sources for data on monetary policy, in order of priority: International Monetary Fund, International Financial Statistics Online; International Monetary Fund, World Economic Outlook, 2013; Economist Intelligence Unit, Views-Wire; and official government publications of each country.
+Unless otherwise noted, the Index relies on the following sources for data on monetary policy, in order of priority: International Monetary Fund, International Financial Statistics Online; International Monetary Fund, World Economic Outlook, 2014, and Staff Country Report, "Article IV Consultation," 2011-2014; Economist Intelligence Unit, Views Wire; U.S. Energy Information Administration (EIA), Country Analysis Briefs; various country reports and blogs by the World Bank; various news and magazine articles; and official government publications of each country.